freqtrade/freqtrade/docs/leverage.md

 For a strategy to short, the strategy class must set the class variable `can_short = True`

-Please read [strategy customization](https://www.freqtrade.io/en/latest/strategy-customization/#entry-signal-rules) for instructions on how to set signals to enter and exit short trades
+Please read [strategy customization](strategy-customization.md#entry-signal-rules) for instructions on how to set signals to enter and exit short trades.

 ## Understand `trading_mode`